-Europe’s first ever pop-up Shakespearean theatre is coming to York in Summer 2018
+Europe’s first ever pop-up Shakespearean theatre is now open until 2nd September

 More than 400 years ago, the first audiences for Shakespeare’s plays enjoyed an experience that was as intimate as it was exciting, crowded in close to the actors and the action, in a small theatre in the bustling city of London.
 In Shakespeare’s Rose Theatre an experience every bit as exciting, intimate and immersive will be offered to today's audiences in a dramatic playhouse setting beside the iconic 13th century Clifford’s Tower in the heart of the historic city of York.